01 of 03

 Sanding hardwood floors can be an immensely satisfying DIY experience.
 With the right preparation, hardwood floor sanding for an average-sized house may be no more than a weekend project.

 Continue to 2 of 3 below.

-- It's Mainly Labor: Compared to replacing your hardwood floors, which entails significant labor and materials costs, sanding your hardwood floors is relatively cheap--it's mainly labor you're paying for.
+- It's Mainly Labor: Compared to replacing your hardwood floors, which entails significant labor and materials costs, sanding your hardwood floors is relatively cheap--it's primarily labor you're paying for.

 - DIY Sanding: Another great aspect of floor-sanding is that anyone with enough motivation and a credit card can rent a professional-quality belt or orbital sander from a local rental yard.

-- Solid Hardwood vs. Engineered Flooring: Keep in mind that if you have engineered wood flooring (a veneer of real wood atop a plywood-like material), you can easily sand all the way through the veneer.
+- Solid Hardwood vs. Engineered Flooring: Keep in mind that if you have engineered wood flooring, you can easily sand all the way through the veneer.
 With solid hardwood, you likely will not have this problem.

-- A Warning About Solid Wood: Solid hardwood flooring, though, cannot be sanded again and again.
+- A Warning About Solid Wood: Solid hardwood flooring cannot be sanded again and again.
 It may only be good for 5 or 6 sandings before you begin to jeopardize the structural integrity of the boards.

 - Why Some DIYers Hire Pros: Floor sanding--drum-sanding in particular--is tricky business.
 Set the rotating drum down on your floor for a fraction of a second too long and you run the risk of gouging deep, irreparable valleys in your beautiful floor.
 That's why a lot of potential DIY floor sanders end up calling in professional floor refinishers.

 - Orbital vs. Drum Sander: Orbital floor sanders are a piece of cake compared to drum sanders.
 When we discuss floor-gouges (above), we are referring to drum floor sanders.
 Drum sanders are difficult to handle well.